 Airing of Grievances

 I got a lot of problems with you people and now you’re gonna hear about it.
+You complain about one policy for Star Wars: Rise of the Resistance and complain about the exact opposite policy!
 Your comments stink!
 You couldn’t comprehend a slick reference if you had a hot date with a…I lost my train of thought.

 Oh wait, this is how you should air your grievances in the park, not me airing my grievances with you.
 (Besides, I’ve already done that.)
 While you could air your grievances around the table at Cosmic Ray’s in traditional Festivus fashion, we feel doing so could be disrespectful to the performance of Sonny Eclipse.
 (Have some manners!)
 Also, after a long day in Magic Kingdom, half the guests in Cosmic Ray’s are probably airing their grievances with one another in breakdowns totally unrelated to Festivus.